 Closing Argument

 Well there it is.. my list of the 10 Greatest Guitar Albums ever!
 I’m sure to get a lot of feedback from this one.
-Whether you agree or disagree, drop your comment below.
+Whether you agree or disagree, drop me an email or text.
 I’d love to argue with you a little and better yet… check out some of your favorites that I may have overlooked.

 Until next time..